akrawiel/state-flow-comparison/README.md

 - Scala.js
 - Purescript

-(replace React with Preact where possible)
+(React will be replaced with Preact where possible)

-# To add

-- add library links
-- approximate build time
-- dev servers ports info
-- script to run servers selectively